Skip to main content

 Dublin

 After Galway, we drove back east to Dublin.
 We visited the Gin Palace and the Guinness Brewery and Storehouse, where we learned about the brewing process and enjoyed drinks.
 We also spent time in Temple Bar, which was fun.
 Crossing the Ha'penny Bridge was a memorable experience, and we made sure to take plenty of pictures.
-One of the highlights of our trip was the Jameson Distillery tour, where Eric and the other guys in our group became certified Irish whiskey tasters and received official certificates.
+One of the highlights of our trip was the Jameson Distillery tour, where we became certified Irish whiskey tasters and received official certificates.

 Official Whiskey Tasters